All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 end

-But when we need both methods - setter and getter, attr_reader and attr_writer need to duplicate them for each attribute:
+But when we need both methods - setter and getter, attr_reader and attr_writer need to be duplicated for each attribute:

 class Cat